Colbydude/XIVProgression/README.md

 Release Notes
 -------------
 **June 10th, 2021**
-- Include tracking of all Main Story Quest achievements.
+- Include tracking of all Main Scenario Quest achievements.

 **April 18th, 2021**
 - Calls to the XIVAPI are now cached for an hour.